James-S-Santangelo/paper-rcourse/paper.md

 Methods"](https://cbahlai.github.io/rqm-template/) a course created by Dr.
 Christie Bahlai, modifying the lesson content to include additional theoretical ecology topics but maintaining the focus on reproducibility and computational skills.
-Our teaching team consisted of six graduate students from several different fields (Physiology, Biomedical Engineering, Physics, Psychology, and Nutritional Science); we divided course topics among each instructor to develop and deliver individual lessons and assignments.
+Our teaching team consisted of six graduate students from different fields (Physiology, Biomedical Engineering, Physics, Psychology, and Nutritional Science); we divided course topics among each instructor to develop and deliver individual lessons and assignments.